jiwon-seattle/My-Daily-Journal/README.md

 #### DOM

 * DOM with JQuery for interaction with Back-end responses
-  * Data from database is showing in the UI with DOM
+  * Data from the database is showing in the UI with DOM

 ### Part 2: Backend